 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Cryptography experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Cryptography landscape.
+These bios are provided to give lawyers a sense of the Cryptography landscape.

 This expert is the Co-Founder of two successful security consulting firms specializing in network security and online fraud prevention.
 This expert has an extensive background in electronic payments and transactions, contributed to the very early Bluetooth specs, and published the first analysis of Bluetooth security vulnerabilities.
 This expert developed PoS related technologies and is highly knowledgeable when it comes to chip/stripe communication, having published on aspects of AIDC.